paritytech/json-rpc-interface-spec/src/api/statement_unstable_add_filter.md

 - `"any"` — matches all statements regardless of their topics.

 - `{"matchAll": ["0x...", ...]}` — matches only statements that include all of the provided topics.
 Each topic is a hexadecimal-encoded 32-byte value.
-Up to 4 topics can be provided.
+Between 1 and 4 topics must be provided.

 **Return value**: Either a string containing an opaque value representing the filter, or: